Milnor number of plane curve singularities in arbitrary characteristic: The multiplicity of the tree and the Milnor number

-\begin{ejm} Let us consider Example~\ref{ex1}.
+\begin{example} Let us consider Example~\ref{ex1}.
 In this example, $f$ is irreducible.
 The results of \cite{evpl:18} tell us that if $p>3$ then $\mu=156$ if and only if $p\neq 5,101$, where $\mu=157$.
 We can check that for $p=2$, $\mu=\infty$, and $p=3$, $\mu=166$.
 Note also that if we multiply $f$ by a \emph{random} unit then $\mu=168$ for $p=2$ and $\mu=157$ for $p=3$; nothing changes for the other primes.
-Then the conjecture is true for this example. \end{ejm}
+Then the conjecture is true for this example. \end{example}